 Let’s paint and shave a Dinosaur through fun sensory play for preschoolers and kindergartners to promote motor control and hand-eye coordination while expressing creativity.
 [Video Tutorial and Free Dinosaur Template are included.]

-Paint and Shave Dinosaur sensory play craft will promote many essential developmental skills while fostering creativity in your child.
+Paint and Shave Dinosaur sensory play-craft will promote many essential developmental skills while fostering creativity in your child.
 Besides working in a coordinated manner, following a multi-step process, and building motor skills, a child is learning color mixing in a fun and creative way.
 Most importantly, they explore their creativity while engaging in sensory play!

-Supplies
+Materials & Supplies

-Here is the list of supplies you will need to make a Shave Dinosaur sensory play craft:
+Here is the list of supplies you will need to make a Shave Dinosaur sensory play-craft:

 - a printable (download below)